 - Difficult to pitch without a second pair of hands

 - Not freestanding

-These tents are made for carrying long distances on extended camping trips, usually deep in the backcountry or on thru-hikes.
-Generally speaking, they offer solid across-the-board performance and are very lightweight, but usually skimp on a few bells and whistles in order to cut down on weight.
+Backpacking tents are made for carrying long distances on extended camping trips, usually deep in the backcountry or on thru-hikes.
+Generally speaking, they offer solid across-the-board performance and are very lightweight, but usually, skimp on a few bells and whistles to cut down on weight.

 - Small pack size

 - Typically hard-wearing, rugged, and offer solid weather-resistance

 - Usually less spacious than other varieties of tent

 - Often expensive

 Teepee tents debuted as novelty items in the tenting world but have since evolved into more practical affairs that use a single central pole and numerous guy lines and stakes to create a cone-shaped structure often capable of accommodating a large number of sleepers.